denn1s/apple-and-lily/Ch. 8 - Karin.md

 “*Sensei*.”

-*No, this is a goddamn predator, and you are its damned prey.*
+*No Karin, this is a damned predator, and you are its goddamn prey.*

 She lowered the sharp point of the chopsticks.
 Slowly.
 From my eyes… to my cheeks.
 From my cheeks… to my lips.

 *Stay absolutely still, Karin.
 Their vision is based on movement.*

 Her eyes, those mesmerizing eyes, locked onto mine and wouldn't let go.
 I felt myself drawn towards her.
-They held me captive and pulled me closer and closer, ever so slightly…
+They held me captive and pulled me closer and closer…

 *\*Click\**